kanidm/kanidm/kanidm_book/src/security_hardening.md

 The commands provided in this book will run kanidmd as "root" in the container to make the onboarding smoother.
 However, this is not recommended in production for security reasons.

-You should allocate unique uid and gid numbers for the service to run as on your host system.
+You should allocate unique UID and GID numbers for the service to run as on your host system.
 In this example we use `1000:1000`

 You will need to adjust the permissions on the `/data` volume to ensure that the process can manage the files.
 Kanidm requires the ability to write to the `/data` directory to create the sqlite files.
-This uid/gid number should match the above.
+This UID/GID number should match the above.
 You could consider the following changes to help isolate these changes:

     docker run --rm -i -t -v kanidmd:/data opensuse/leap:latest /bin/sh